wdyjwdy/notes/network/dns.md

 > **If TLD returns only the domain, how do Local server kown its IP?**
 >
 > TLD returns a Glue Record: is a type of DNS record that associates a nameserver's hostname with its IP address

+## Hijacking

+DNS server cached records are tampered with, resulting in an incorrect IP address being returned.

+**types**

+1. local server hijacking
+2. router hijacking

+**Usage**

+- block a specific domain name (Great Firewall)
+- ISP collects data (redeirect to a particular IP when access an unknown domain)

+**Defense**

+- changing router passwords
+- using VPN
+- using Google DNS